 Primary Job Responsibilities

 Sales analysts review sales performance data against commercial customer data systems.
-Many national retailers, such as K-Mart and Target, allow sales companies to access their product sales data.
-Based on the information they gather, sales analysts recommend action plans to resolve sales issues, adjust field inventories, promote certain products and streamline supply chain, merchandising or promotional activities.
+Many national retailers allow sales companies to access their product sales data.
+Based on the information they gather, sales analysts recommend action plans to resolve sales issues, adjust field inventories, promote certain products and streamline supply chain, merchandising, or promotional activities.
 They may analyze in-stock product variances against customer demand history and preferences in order to recommend and implement strategies to increase the sales of key products while maintaining high levels of in-stock to meet demands.

 There generally aren’t any degrees in sales analysis, but there are majors in math, statistics, accounting, and business analytics.
 Students may also personalize their major by taking specific classes that will help them become a sales analyst.
 These students should take as many math, technical, and computational courses as possible.
 They should study business statistics, which involves probability distribution, decision analysis, and testing methods, as well as accounting, which will cover the bookkeeping cycle and financial statements.
 Students should take classes on corporate finance, so they can learn about cash flows, income risks, asset structures, and operational analysis.

 Students may also consider taking a class on managerial finance, which will introduce them to financial concepts like valuation, forecasting, strategic planning, capital budgeting, and risk management.
 Students should take a class on sales management so they can learn about the building of customer relationships, loyalty programs, and relationship management programs.
 Studying management information systems will help future sales analysts understand what information business leaders need to make decisions, analyze production, and evaluate performance.
 Students will learn how sales data can be used to achieve operational excellence, improved decision making better competitive advantages.